Art Young: The Liberator

 In 1918 Young helped to establish a similar publication to the Masses, the Liberator.
 He also served as an illustrator and Washington correspondent for Metropolitan Magazine (1912–1917) until it released him due to his outspoken anti-war sentiments.
 In 1918, he again ran unsuccessfully for public office on the Socialist ticket, this time for the New York State Senate.

 Unhappy with how editors Max and Crystal Eastman and other staff members were able to live off of the struggling magazine, while he received a nominal fee or worked pro bono, Young left The Liberator in 1919 to start a magazine of his own, Good Morning.
 It was later absorbed by the Art Young Quarterly in 1922.

 Other publications

 Young also contributed illustrations to The Nation, The Saturday Evening Post and Collier's Weekly, The New Leader, New Masses, The Coming Nation, Dawn, The Call, The New Yorker (after 1930), and Big Stick.
 He wrote many books, including two autobiographies, On My Way (1928) and Art Young: His Life and Times (1939).
-Of special note are his series of drawings depicting Hell, published in The Cosmopolitan and in several books, including Through Hell With Hiprah Hunt, available at Google Books.
+Of special note are his series of drawings depicting Hell, published in The Cosmopolitan and in several books, including Through Hell With Hiprah Hunt (1901).
 He issued a collection of his drawings, The Best of Art Young, in 1936.